Rules & Regulations

 Section 5.
 Players Equipment

 1. A player shall not wear anything that is dangerous to another player.
-No plastic cast (padded or unpadded) will be permitted.
+No plastic cast will be permitted without proper padding and referee approval.
 No metal braces will be allowed.

 2. Uniforms shall consist of shorts and shirts with number on the backs of shirts being at least 8 inches high.
 Knee socks are recommended.
 All shirts must be the same color.
 Sweat pants may be worn.

 3. The goalkeeper shall wear a different color shirt than the referee and different color shirt than members of both teams.
-Mouthpieces are recommended for goalies at all times.
+Mouthpieces are recommended but not mandatory.

 4. No metal cleats.
 No baseball/softball cleats are allowed.
-Participants wearing baseball/softball style cleats must cut off the center cleat.
+Participants wearing baseball/softball style cleats must cut off the center cleat or will not be permitted to play.

 5. Shin guards are required for league play and practices.